-South Northants Home care strived to provide a service which was tailor made to meet the individual needs of people and support them to live as independent and fulfilled life as possible.
+Care With Compassion strived to provide a service which was tailor made to meet the individual needs of people and support them to live as independent and fulfilled life as possible.
 The registered manager was committed to providing well trained and motivated staff.